Closing: 5.00 pm on Thursday 21 December 2023.

-In healthy adults, the microbiome is essential to human health and survival.
-An example of this, is the bacteria that is present in the gut which allows humans to digest foods and absorb nutrients which would otherwise be unavailable.
+In healthy adults, the microbiome is essential to human health and survival as it's the bacteria in the gut that allows us to digest food and absorb nutrients.

-In an effort to understand infectious disease, a 2012 Human Microbiome Research project¹, funded primarily by the National Institute of Health (NIH), with over 200 collaborators, attempted to find a healthy baseline for the microbiome in healthy adults.
-Here’s what was found:
+In an effort to understand infectious disease, a 2012 human microbiome research project¹ — funded primarily by the National Institutes of Health (NIH) and with over 200 collaborators — attempted to find a healthy baseline for the microbiome in healthy adults.
+The following summarises the report's findings.

-It was revealed that even “healthy individuals differ remarkably in the microbes that occupy habitats such as the gut, skin and vagina”¹ and that “much of this diversity remains unexplained”¹.
-It was also found that “the diversity and abundance of each habitat's signature microbes to vary widely even among healthy subjects, with strong niche specialisation both within and among individuals”¹.
-In short, each person that is otherwise ‘healthy’ has a different bacterial make-up.
-There is no standard microbiome for a healthy individual so a bacterium that may be fine for one person, may not be for others.
+The report revealed that even “healthy individuals differ remarkably in the microbes that occupy habitats such as the gut, skin and vagina”¹ and that “much of this diversity remains unexplained”.
+It was also found that “the diversity and abundance of each habitat's signature microbes do vary widely even among healthy subjects, with strong niche specialisation both within and among individuals”.
+In short, each person that is otherwise ‘healthy’ has a different bacterial make up.
+There is no standard microbiome for a healthy individual, so a bacterium that may be fine for one person, may not be fine for others.

 It was also shown that nearly everyone routinely carries pathogens, microorganisms known to cause illness.
-This goes to show again, that the bacteria that is non-harmful to one individual may be harmful to another.
+This again goes to show that bacteria that is non harmful to one individual may be harmful to another.

-Once they are transmitted, pathogens and infectious agents can live on inanimate surfaces such as beds, towels, desks and hand rails for months (depending on the type of organism, the source, destination surface and humidity levels)².
-Once the bacteria are on the surface, they can easily be transmitted to a person simply by contact with that contaminated surface.
+Once these pathogens and infectious agents are transmitted, they can live on inanimate surfaces, such as beds, towels, desks and hand rails, for months (depending on the type of organism, the source, the destination surface and humidity levels)².
+Once the bacteria are on the surface, they can be easily transmitted to a person simply by that person making contact with the contaminated surface.

-This is where hygiene and the necessity for good hygiene practice becomes necessary.
-The Australian Guidelines for the Prevention and Control of Infection indicate that “source individuals may be actively ill, may have no symptoms but be in the incubation period of a disease, or may be temporary or chronic carriers of an infectious agent with or without symptoms”³, indicating that whilst personnel may appear healthy there is still the potential to transmit harmful bacteria.
-Good hygiene practice aims at reducing both the transmission and spread of harmful bacteria as well as reducing the risk of infection by exposure to pathogens.
+The Australian Guidelines for the Prevention and Control of Infection in Healthcare indicates that “source individuals may be actively ill, may have no symptoms but be in the incubation period of a disease, or may be temporary or chronic carriers of an infectious agent with or without symptoms,”³ indicating that while personnel may appear healthy there is still the potential to transmit harmful bacteria.
+Good hygiene practice aims at reducing both the transmission and spread of harmful bacteria, as well as reducing the risk of infection by exposure to pathogens.

-One of the most researched and implemented hygiene practices is the washing of hands due to the incredible preventative ability it has and its economic viability.
-In saying this, a study of Australia Teaching Hospitals found that only 30% of staff were found to follow hygiene protocol when unmonitored, increasing the rate of Healthcare Acquired Infection’s (HAI)⁴.
+One of the most researched and implemented hygiene practices is hand washing due to the incredible preventative ability it has and its economic viability.
+In saying this, a study of Australian teaching hospitals found that only 30% of staff followed hygiene protocol when unmonitored, increasing the rate of healthcare-acquired infections (HAI)⁴.

-Don’t leave your health to luck, or to others.
-You have all rights and a responsibility to ensure that your health and safety is protected in any therapy or medical circumstance.
+Don’t leave your health to luck or to others.
+You have rights and a responsibility to ensure that your health and safety are protected in any therapy or medical circumstance.
 Furthermore, by practicing good personal hygiene, you can help contribute to a healthier society.

 1 Gevers, D., Knight, R., Petrosino, JF., et al. The Human Microbiome Project: A Community Resource for the Healthy Human Microbiome; PLOS Biology: 10(8) (2012). doi: 1371/journal.pbio.1001377